agmcarthur/Biochem-3BP3/Lab_3_Phylogenetics/README.md

 ![RAxML Parameters](parameters.jpg)

-* RAxML will automatically determine how many bootstrap replicates to analyzes to assess confidence for your results
+* RAxML will automatically determine how many bootstrap replicates to analyze to assess confidence for your results
 * RAxML will use 48 processors to analyze your data for a maximum of 5 hours.
 This is overkill for a 30-40 taxa tree, your results will likely be complete within minutes
 * GTRGAMMA+I applies both a gamma model of among-site rate variation, but also estimates sites that do not evolve at all, collectively allowing different sites in your alignment to evolve at different rates
 * The JTT amino acid substitution model has been shown in numerous P450 phylogeny publications to be the best fit to this protein family